 For most of its customers most of the time, the fourth generation version of Ford's 'one world' medium range family car is a better bet than ever in this improved guise.
 Today, a car of this kind must be a more luxurious and more technologically-advanced thing, so this Mondeo is.
 You could pay more than twice as much for something with a prestigious German badge and still fail to match this car's refinement and much of the kind of high-tech kit that really sets this Ford apart from slightly cheaper rivals like Vauxhall's Insignia.
 And it's certainly a closer match and arguably a more interesting option in this sector than Volkswagen's classy eight generation Passat.
 In short, this is a model rejuvenated.
 It's worth your attention.

-June Neary discovers just how comfortable a car can be, as she tries out the much improved fourth generation Ford Mondeo
+June Neary discovers just how comfortable a car can be, as she tries out the Ford Mondeo.

 Despite my ill-founded prejudice against the range, I have to admit that this modernday Mondeo, even in standard form, offers a good all-round family package.
 Classy too.
 Put this fourth generation design one up alongside its predecessor and this looks a much costlier, more sophisticated thing, with its more prominent Aston Martin-style trapezoidal front grille and sweeping power dome bonnet.
 It's a handsome thing It's roomy inside too, with a sensible boot.
 It's also easy to get childseats in and out of the back seat too thanks to the wide rear doors.
 When I first took a seat in the car, I immediately noticed the high quality surfaces, materials and finishes.
 As with the outside, dynamic lines and styling curves are again evident, plus the low profile instrument panel provides very generous cabin space for front seat occupants.
 The dashboard is clear and the major controls for the electronics systems largely intuitive.
 The dashboard is laid out well enough and looks good.
 Flicking the switches and checking the quality of fit and finish, I was surprised to find how close the cabin now is to that you'd find in a BMW or an Audi.
 And it has all of the same gadgets, niceties and safety standards.
 Not that the MK4 Mondeo looks big from the outside or feels it behind the wheel.
 Despite the spacious interior, this model shrinks around you, much like an Audi A4 or a BMW 3 Series.
 I particularly liked the feature that dominates the centre of the dash, the 8-inch SYNC3 colour touchscreen, which plays its part in reducing button clutter and giving the cabin a cleaner, smarter feel.
 This set-up's divided into four colour-coded sectors that allow you to control audio, sat nav, 'phone and climate control functions via touchscreen buttons.
 Heating and ventilation is also covered off by switchgear below the screen, which is just as well since the display buttons can be a little slow and fiddly to use.
 Instead of stabbing away at these, it's better to try and master the system's impressive voice-activated functionality that allows you to issue simple 'one shot' commands, like 'play song' to play a track from a CD, 'where am I?' to find out where you are or even 'I'm hungry' to bring up a list of local restaurants from the system's built-in Michelin Guide.
 Directions can then be activated from the split-screen navigation display.
 Rear seat headroom and legroom have also come in for scrutiny by the Mondeo development team and these have been maximized for occupant comfort and safety.
 Our Road Test Editor is 6'4" and he was easily able to fit comfortably in the back seat behind a front seat virtually all the way back on its runner.

-List pricing suggests that you'll be paying between £21,000 and £30,000 for your Mondeo, depending on the model you opt for and the specification you need.
+List pricing suggests that you'll be paying between £25,000 and £35,000 for your Mondeo, depending on the model you opt for and the specification you need.
 There's a £1,200 premium if you want the estate version, rather than the 5-door hatch.
-The only way you can opt for the saloon bodystyle these days is to choose the rare petrol/electric Hybrid version, which requires a £25,000 budget.
-The mainstream line-up is inevitably geared towards diesel power, though it's well worth doing your sums before opting for the black pump, as Ford's EcoBoost petrol engine technology is surprisingly efficient.
-Indeed, the brand's 125PS 1.0T and 160PS 1.5T EcoBoost petrol powerplants actually make quite good alternatives to the entry-level 1.5 TDCi 120PS diesel engine.
-This base 1.5-litre diesel variant is the one most buyers will probably choose.
+There's also a rare petrol/electric Hybrid version but it can't be plugged in.
+The mainstream line-up is inevitably geared towards diesel power, though it's well worth doing your sums before opting for the black pump, as Ford's EcoBoost petrol engine technology is surprisingly efficient, found in this case via a 165PS 1.5-litre unit.

 If I were choosing from the usual company car options list, I'd find it hard to look beyond the MK4 Mondeo.
 It does everything I need a car to do, and a lot more besides.
 Then there's that welcoming hug every time you climb in.